hephy-dd/sqc/docs/index.md

 When running for the first time make sure to configure the instrument settings according to the individual setup by navigation to `Edit` &rarr; `Resources`.

+Add sensor profiles by combining a sequence file and a sensor pad file by navigating to `Edit` &rarr; `Sensor Profiles`.

 ### Safety

 **Warning:** this software controls a highly complex, high voltage measurement